-The most common question (and sometimes point of confusion) we hear from new customers is: "How is Google Analytics and their attribution models different than marketing attribution platforms like PixelMe?"
+The most common question (and sometimes point of confusion) we hear from new customers is: "How is Google Analytics and their attribution models different than marketing attribution tools like PixelMe?"

 Google Analytics (GA) is the long standing leader of the web analytics world, and since 2018, they've introduced 7 different attribution models beyond their default Last Interaction Model.
-So how do they help your business, and why do you need a separate tool for marketing attribution?
+So how do they help your business, and why do you need a separate marketing attribution tool?

 We'll break everything down below, and uncover what you can do with Google Analytics and their attribution modeling compared to other solutions like our Customer Attribution platform: